Expected Policy Gradients for Reinforcement Learning: Conclusions

 \section{Conclusions}

 This paper proposed a new framework for reasoning about policy gradient methods called \emph{expected policy gradients} (EPG) that integrates across the action selected by the stochastic policy, thus reducing variance compared to existing stochastic policy gradient methods.
 We proved a new general policy gradient theorem subsuming the stochastic and deterministic policy gradient theorems, which covers any reasonable class of policies.
-We showed that analytical results for the policy update exist and, in the most common cases, lead to a practical algorithm (the analytic updates are summarised in Table \ref{tab-an-results}).
+We showed that analytical results for the policy update exist and, in the most common cases, lead to a practical algorithm (the analytic updates are summarized in Table \ref{tab-an-results}).
 We also gave universality results which state that, under certain broad conditions, the quadrature required by EPG can be performed analytically.
 For Gaussian policies, we also developed a novel approach to exploration that infers the exploration covariance from the Hessian of the critic.
 The analysis of EPG yielded new insights about DPG and delineated the links between the two methods.
-We also discussed the connections between EPG and other common RL techniques, notably sarsa, $Q$-learning and entropy regularisation.
-Finally, we evaluated the GPG algorithm in six practical domains, showing that it outperforms existing techniques.
+We have also described a version of EPG that works with discrete policies.
+Finally, we discussed the connections between EPG and other common RL techniques, notably sarsa, $Q$-learning, entropy regularization and methods taking account of the geometry of the policy space.
+We performed an extensive empirical evaluation of versions of EPG based on analytic and numerical quadrature.

 \acks{This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement number 637713).
-The experiments were made possible by a generous equipment grant from NVIDIA.}
+Experiments performed at Oxford were made possible by a generous equipment grant from NVIDIA.
+Moreover, we appreciate the comments from the JMLR reviewers, which led to improvements in our original submission.
+We also thank Paavo Parmas and Rika Antonova for helpful feedback as well as Kaiqing Zhang and Zac Chen for pointing out typos in the original draft. }